fraterrisus/walkthroughs/phantasie-1/index.md

 ### Classes

 No surprises here. **Fighters** are your go-to for melee damage; they have the most hit points and the highest *Attack* skill, gain attacks faster than anyone else, and can *Lunge* into the second row. **Monks** and **Rangers** are your hybrid melee/caster types; check their [spell lists](#spells-by-class).
 Monks share spells with Wizards and have some thieving skills, while Rangers are better fighters and have a more Priest-like spell list. **Priests** are also perfectly good fighters, and **Wizards** very much are not.
 Finally, **Thieves** have good out-of-combat skills, are passable fighters, advance through levels faster than anyone else, and can attack any row of enemies they want.
-(Fighters and Thieves aren't completely without magic, either; high-level Thieves can even learn *FireFlash 4*.)
+(Fighters and Thieves aren't completely without magic, either; high-level Thieves can even learn *FireFlash4*.)

 On the Amiga, random races can only be Fighters or Thieves.
-The Apple doesn't apply this restriction.
+The Apple version doesn't apply this restriction.

 The manual suggests two tanks (Fighters/Rangers), two spell casters (Wizards/Monks), one healer (Priest/Ranger), and one Thief (or Monk).
-However, Priests are arguably the best class in the game: their fighting skills lag only a little behind the Fighter and they can learn *FireFlash 4*.
+However, Priests are arguably the best class in the game: their fighting skills lag only a little behind the Fighter and they can learn *FireFlash4*.
 Having someone who can attack behind the first rank would make melee go a bit faster, but all-in-all I think you could be successful in the Temple of the Gods with five Clerics and a Monk (you still need to be able to cast *Transportation*).

 Basically, do whatever you want here; there are a nigh-infinite number of functional combinations and they're basically all winnable.